daniellemcook/k8smeetup.github.io/docs/tasks/administer-cluster/encrypt-data.md

 1. Generate a 32 byte random key and base64 encode it.
 If you're on Linux or Mac OS X, run the following command:

     ```
-    head -c 32 /dev/urandom | base64 -i - -o -
+    head -c 32 /dev/urandom | base64
     ```

 2. Place that value in the secret field.
-3. Set the `--experimental-encryption-provider-config` flag on the `kube-apiserver` to point to the location of the config file
+3. Set the `--experimental-encryption-provider-config` flag on the `kube-apiserver` to point to the location of the config file.
-4. restart your API server.
+4. Restart your API server.

 **IMPORTANT:** Your config file contains keys that can decrypt content in etcd, so you must properly restrict permissions on your masters so only the user who runs the kube-apiserver can read it.